-- MAP-21 Implementation Performance Based Planning- as mention above, the MPOs and States has to establish and use a performance-based approach to transportation decision making, therefore a selection of the performance targets needs to be develop. - Regional Cooperation- the purpose is to improve the coordination and cooperation through a multijurisdictional planning concept.
+- MAP-21 Implementation Performance Based Planning- as mention above, the MPOs and States hasto establish and use a performancebased approach to transportation decision making, therefore a selection of the performance targets needs to be developed. - Regional Cooperation- the purpose is to improve the coordination and cooperation through a multi-jurisdictional planning concept.
 MPOs are encouraging to create cross boundaries partnerships, share data and resources, create alliances, round table forums, promote regional alternatives solutions to transportation problems. - Ladders of Opportunity- enhance opportunities for all Americans by investing in transportation projects as to better connect communities to employment, educational, health and commercial centers, as well as stimulate long-term job growth.